 MOD EUR/16A1/33#11005

-28 3.1 Members shall ensure that administrations* cooperate in the establishment, operation and maintenance of the international network to provide a satisfactory quality of service.
+28 3.1 Member States shall encourage recognized operating agencies to cooperate in the establishment, operation and maintenance of the international network to provide a satisfactory quality of service.

 Reasons: Given market liberalization, it may be difficult under national law for some Member States to ensure quality of service.